 Qu.
 Here is a list of activities that some people get a chance to participate in and others don't.
 Which of the following have you taken part in in the past year?
 February 2020.
+Source: More in Common 2020.

-Figure 0.3.
 Covid-19 and community